yuluqinn/CCM-site/retrieving_hw.md

 # Obtaining the Homework

-If you are using the university provided Jupyter instance ([here](https://dsga-1016-spring.rcnyu.org)) rather than your own personal computer the homeworks and other materials will automatically download into a folder in your account called `class_materials` each time you login.
+If you are using the university provided Jupyter instance ([here](https://dsgs-3001006-spring.rcnyu.org/)) rather than your own personal computer, the homeworks are stored in the folder `class_materials.` This folder will update every time you log in with any new homeworks or changes.

 ## Working on the files on the JupyterHub

-The entire `class_materials` folder is read-only so that your work is not accidently overwritten.
-Thus, you need to copy the files out of this folder to work on them.

-For example, to work on the first homework you would need to copy the files from `class_materials/homeworks/homework-NeuralNet`.
-To do this selected "New" and then "Terminal" from the file browser interface.
-Then type
-`cp -r class_materials/homeworks/homework-NeuralNet ./homework-NeuralNet`.
-This will copy all the files into position.
-You will need to change the folder name of the homework for other homeworks of course.

-Then you can open them from the `homework-NeuralNet` (or whatever the name is) in the top directory of your JupyterHub instance.
+You can load the homework by clicking on `class_materials/homeworks/homework-NeuralNet` (or whatever the name is) in the top directory of your JupyterHub instance.

 **IMPORTANT**: When you use notebooks on the NYU Jupyterhub you need to change the default kernel of the notebook.
 First open a notebook.
 Then selected "Kernel" from the menu bar.
-Then select "Change Kernel" and then select "Python \[conda env:cognition\]" from the list.
+Then select "Change Kernel" and then select "Python \[conda env:CCM2023\]" from the list.
 Otherwise your python environment may not have the necessary packages to do the homework.
-In any case please always verify that the current notebook you are running says "Python \[conda env:cognition\]" in the upper right corner of the interface.
+In any case please always verify that the current notebook you are running says "Python \[conda env:CCM2023\]" in the upper right corner of the interface.

 If you are running your own Jupyter instance use the following instructions to download the homeworks.